AqwamCreates/DataPredict-Axon/docs/API/ValueSchedulers.md

 #### Parameters:

-* CalculateFunction: The tensor that will be transformed.
+* CalculateFunction: The calculate function to be set.

 * valueSchedulerInternalParameterArray: The value scheduler internal parameters that is used by the value scheduler.